C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 In this part of the lesson, we compare maps from World War One and maps of the Russian-Ukrainian War since 2022.
 During World War One, public maps about the war were mainly published in newspapers and journals.
 Most of these maps had a relatively small scale, i.e. the map showed a rough sketch of the front line between two countries in a scale of 1:1 Million to 1:5 Million.
 In case a part of the front line was of particular interest, some publishers added medium scale maps, for example about Verdun and its surroundings on the Franco-German front.

-Figure XX: Verein für Kriegshilfe: Map of the Western front as of February 1915
+Figure 7: Verein für Kriegshilfe: Map of the Western front as of February 1915

 ![Verein für Kriegshilfe: Map of the Western front as of February 1915](/assets/images/maps-as-historical-sources/Reporting-War_1915_Kriegshilfe-Muenchen_Voelkerkrieg_01.jpg "Verein für Kriegshilfe: Map of the Western front as of February 1915")